 What if my application is denied?

-You have the right to a written decision about your application that includes information on how to appeal and the deadline.
+You have the right to a written decision about your application, including the deadline and information on how to appeal.
 If you miss the deadline, the agency’s decision will stand.
 Your benefits will continue while you are waiting on a decision.
-You have the right to have legal representative help you with your appeal.
+You have the right to have a legal representative help you with your appeal.
 If your English is limited, you have the right to an interpreter at no cost to you.

 Free Food Pantries in Texas

 The SNAP program is a nationwide entitlement program.
-This means that as long as you meet the rules for SNAP/food stamps, you have a legal right to receive them.
+This means that as long as you meet the rules for SNAP, you have a legal right to receive them.
+See Getting SNAP: What Are My Rights?